qoocku/erlang.mk/README.md

 Erlang projects often depend on other projects to run.
 Adding dependencies to the Makefile is easy.
-You need to create the variable `DEPS` listing the names of all the dependencies, along with one `dep_$(NAME)` variable per dependency giving the git repository and commit to retrieve.
+You need to create the variable `DEPS` listing the names of all the dependencies, along with one `dep_$(NAME)` variable per dependency giving a repository and commit to retrieve.

 These variables should be defined before the include line.